-3 7447A Specific Features
+3 MPC7447A Specific Features

-This section briefly introduces some major features of MPC7447A devices that are not available on the IBM 750GX and explains how these features can offer significant performance improvements.
+This section briefly introduces some major features of MPC7447A devices that are not available on the IBM 750CX/CXE and explains how they can offer significant performance improvements.

-3.1 AltiVec
+3.1 Altivec

-Perhaps the most notable difference between the IBM 750GX and MPC7447A is that of AltiVec.
+Perhaps the most notable difference between the IBM 750CX/CXE and MPC7447A is that of Altivec.
 It is a short vector parallel extension of the PowerPC architecture in terms of both instructions and hardware.
-It is available on all MPC7450 family devices and can offer up to 11x performance on significant vs. scalar implementations of some applications.
+It is available on all MPC7447A(+) implementations and it can offer up to 11 times improvement in performance significance versus the scalar implementations of some applications.

-The key features of AltiVec are:
+The key features of Altivec are:

-- 162 new powerful arithmetic and conditional instructions for intra and inter-element, for example parallelism support - 4 operands per instructions, 3 sources and 1 destination - Pipelined execution units to give
+- 162 new powerful arithmetic and conditional instructions for intra- and inter-element (parallelism support, for example) - 4 operands per instruction, 3 sources and 1 destination - Pipelined execution units to give: - 1 cycle latency for simple and permute operations - 3-4 cycle latency for compound/complex operations - No penalty for issuing Altivec/Integer instruction mix